Introduction to Stokes structures: -filtrations

 \subsection{\'Etale spaces of sheaves}

 In the following,~$Y$ will be a locally compact and locally connected topological space (\eg $Y=S^1$) and~$\ccI$ a sheaf of abelian groups on~$Y$.
 Let $\mu:\ccIet\to Y$ be the étale space associated to~$\ccI$ (\cf\cite[\S II.1.2, p\ptbl110]{Godement64}).
-Recall that, for any \hbox{$y\in Y$}, $\mu^{-1}(y)=\ccI_y$ with its discrete topology and any germ $\varphi_y\in\ccI_y$ has a fundamental system of open neighbourhoods consisting of the sets $\{\varphi_z\mid z\in U\}$, where~$U$ is an open neighbourhood of~$y$ in~$Y$ on which the germ $\varphi_y$ extends as a section $\varphi\in\ccI(U)$.
+Recall that, for any \hbox{$y\in Y$}, the fibre $\mu^{-1}(y)$ is equal to the germ $\ccI_y$ with its discrete topology and any germ $\varphi_y\in\ccI_y$ has a fundamental system of open neighbourhoods in~$\ccIet$ consisting of the sets $\{\varphi_z\mid z\in U\}$, where~$U$ is any open neighbourhood of~$y$ in~$Y$ on which the germ~$\varphi_y$ extends as a section $\varphi\in\ccI(U)$.
 Then $\mu$ is a local homeomorphism, in particular it is an open map and $\ccIet$ is locally connected (because~$Y$ is~so).

-At some places in this \chaptername, we will assume that $\ccIet$ is Hausdorff.
+At some places in this \chaptername, we will assume that $\ccIet$ is \emphb{Hausdorff}.
 This means that, for any open set $U\subset Y$ and any $\varphi,\psi\in\Gamma(U,\ccI)$, if $\varphi_y\neq\psi_y$ for some $y\in U$, then $\varphi_z\neq\psi_z$ for any $z$ in some neighbourhood of~$y$, that is, the maximal open subset $U(\varphi,\psi)$ on which $\varphi\equiv\psi$ satisfies $\ov{U(\varphi,\psi)}\not\ni y$.
 This is equivalent to saying that $U(\varphi,\psi)$ is also closed, that is, is empty or a connected component of~$U$.
 In such a case, $\ccIet$ is then locally compact.